rnb3ds/docs-site/docs/en/env/getting-started/index.md

 )

 func main() {
-    // Load .env file and apply to system environment if err := env.Load(".env"); err != nil {
+    // Load the .env file and apply to the system environment if err := env.Load(".env"); err != nil {
         panic(err)
     }